 With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, DWM is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.

 DWM will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that DWM determines is in violation of this policy will be subject to disciplinary action.

 Dispute Resolution – Privacy Shield

-DWM has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+DWM has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
 This service is provided free of charge to you.

 If your Privacy Shield complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 See Privacy Shield Annex 1 at https://www.privacyshield.gov/article?id=ANNEX-I-introduction